Finnish PM says Russia trying to irritate with airspace violation

 The Finnish deal, officially called a Memorandum of Understanding on Host Nation Support, sets general guidelines on external assistance, but details of each case will have to be decided separately.
 It does not require either party to give or accept assistance or forces.

-"Co-operation with NATO is very important to us, especially now as they are cutting down crisis management operations," said Stubb, who himself favours membership for Finland.
+"Co-operation with NATO is very important to us, especially now as they are cutting down crisis management operations," said Stubb, who himself favors membership for Finland.

 Opinion polls show only one fifth of Finns support joining the Atlantic alliance, but many politicians consider that Finland should seriously consider membership.

-Finland shares a 1,300 kilometre (800 mile) border with Russia and maintains generally cordial relations with the country, which is also one of its most important trade partners.
+Finland shares a 1,300 kilometer (800 mile) border with Russia and maintains generally cordial relations with the country, which is also one of its most important trade partners.

 (Reporting By Jussi Rosendahl; Editing by Stephen Powell)